segmentio/terraform-segment-data-lakes/README.md

 # Development

-To develop in this repository, you'll want the following tools setup:
+To develop in this repository, you'll want the following tools set up:

 * [Terraform](https://www.terraform.io/downloads.html), >= 0.12 (note that 0.12 is used to develop this module, even though 0.11 is supported)
 * [terraform-docs](https://github.com/segmentio/terraform-docs)